wildfauve/job_tutorial/README.md

 cluster_id = "0914-001041-jbnfazlx"
 ```

 First we need to create the job.
 This will give us a unique job-id, which the CLI will write to `infra.toml`.
-We build the version `0.1.0` version of our project first.
+We build the version `0.1.0` version of our project first (we only have to do this on create.
+The `build-deploy` command will both build and deploy.
 Then create our job with the infra CLI.

 ```shell
 poetry build